Want to create your Digital Advance Care Plan? click here to get started.

 It is your choice whether you share your Advance Care Plan with anyone at all.
 However we strongly encourage you to do so.
 We believe that sharing your Advance Care Plan with loved ones will encourage discussion about your wishes and reduce the risk of confusion and conflict if a time comes when a decision about your medical treatment needs to be made.

 We cannot guarantee that your Advance Care Plan will not be challenged by another person.
-However Touchstone Life Care provides a mechanism for you to share your Advance Care Plan.
-Once you have completed your Touchstone Life Care Advance Care Plan, you can share it via a secure link with your family, doctors and other trusted advisors.
-This allows them to view a copy of your Advance Care Plan but does not allow them to access, edit or delete the document.
+However Touchstone Life Care provides a mechanism for you to share your Advance Care Plan or Advance Care Directive via a secure link with your family, doctors and other trusted advisors.
+This allows them to view a copy of your plan but does not allow them to access, edit or delete the document.

 You should review your Advance Care Plan as regularly as possible, and amend or revoke it if necessary.